giantswarm/gateway-api-config-app/README.md

 # envoy-gateway-default-configuration chart

 Giant Swarm offers a `envoy-gateway-default-configuration` App, which can be installed in workload clusters together with [envoy-gateway-app](https://github.com/giantswarm/envoy-gateway-app).

 Here, we define the `envoy-gateway-default-configuration` chart with its templates and default configuration.

 **What is this app?**

+Envoy Gateway Default Configuration is a Giant Swarm App that provides a default configuration for the Envoy Gateway App.
+It is a optional dependency for the Envoy Gateway App to have a default gateway configuration.

 **Why did we add it?**

+Since the default [envoy-gateway-app](https://github.com/giantswarm/envoy-gateway-app) only deploys the Envoy Gateway, it does not provide a default configuration for the gateway.
+This gives the user the flexibility to configure the gateway as needed to have a quick start.

 **Who can use it?**

+Any platform user who wants to have a default configuration for the Envoy Gateway App.

 ## Installing